skrghosh/apt-dataset/README.md

 # Caldera APT Simulation Datasets

-This repository contains datasets from two APT simulations conducted using Caldera, following the guidelines provided by MITRE.
+This repository contains datasets from two APT simulations conducted using [[Caldera]https://caldera.mitre.org/], following the guidelines provided by MITRE.
 These datasets are invaluable for researchers and practitioners aiming to study the intricacies of advanced persistent threats in real-world environments.

 ## Dataset Details